These philly cheese steak stuffed shells have the same great flavors of a philly cheesesteak sandwich, all stuffed in a yummy pasta shell.

 You’ll first need to bring a large pot of water to boil and cook your jumbo pasta shells for about 10 minutes, or whatever they need to cook al dente.
 Rinse them in cold water when they’re done so they don’t keep cooking and get too soft.

 In a large skillet pan cook up your ground beef over medium heat.
 Drain out the grease and set the beef aside.
 Then in the same pan cook up your onions, green peppers and mushrooms for a few minutes until they start to get soft.
 Mix the ground beef in with the veggies then mix in some cream cheese and salt and pepper.

 Pour a little bit of alfredo sauce in the bottom of a 9×13 baking dish.
 Then stuff the ground beef mixture into the middle of the cooked jumbo shells, about a heaping tablespoon per shell, then repeat till all the shells or all the filling is gone.
 Placing them into the prepared pan when they are filled.

 Pour the remaining alfredo sauce over the top of the shells then cover the pan and bake for about 30 minutes until the whole thing is nice and hot.
 Sprinkle shredded cheese over the top of everything then bake again (with the foil off this time) until the cheese is nice and bubbly and melted all over.

 Serve the shells hot.

-These Philly stuffed shells are a delicious family meal that everyone will love.
-With the same great flavors of a philly cheese steak sandwich, all stuffed into a delicious cheese pasta dish.
+These Philly stuffed shells are a delicious meal that everyone will love!
+It’s definitely going to become a new favorite dinner recipe.
+With the same great flavors of a philly cheese steak sandwich, all stuffed into a delicious cheesy pasta dish.